Tut-k0/tut-k0.github.io/public/blog/oracle-database-testing.md

 ![Database Artifacts](../images/oracle-databases2.png)

-So we can see 3 leftover procedures.
-The 2 `EXPLOIT` procedures have to do with confirming JAVA access, and the `GET_DBA_CREATE_ANY_INDEX` is testing privilege escalation to DBA via that privilege.
+We can see three (3) leftover procedures.
+The two (2) `EXPLOIT` procedures have to do with confirming `JAVA` access, and the `GET_DBA_CREATE_ANY_INDEX` is testing privilege escalation to `DBA` via that privilege.
 I have also seen leftover created tables before, but again, it depends on what modules actually work.
 Be diligent in tracking what is leftover to ensure you can clean it up or document it being left over.
 This is a major part in understanding what your tools are actually doing, that way you can confirm what was your testing vs. something else (potential incident).

 Since these live in our namespace, we can drop them accordingly: